-Where material to a particular investment opportunity and consistent with an investment strategy's investment goals and objectives, KAR seeks to consider environmental, social and/or governance ("ESG") factors that KAR believes could influence risks and rewards as an element of KAR's investment research and decision-making processes.
-However, such ESG factors are not by themselves determinative to an investment decision.
-KAR's investment team uses a proprietary ESG ratings framework to generate ESG scores for businesses in KAR's investment portfolios as well as portfolio scores.
-KAR has identified ESG issues that KAR believes are relevant and material for each sector. such as toxic emissions and waste, water stress, labor management, corporate governance, diversity and inclusion and/or product safety and quality.
-KAR assesses its holdings based on these key issues and assigns a rating that is updated at least once per year, or more frequently should a material event occur.
+Where material to a particular investment opportunity and consistent with an investment strategy's investment goals and objectives, KAR seeks to consider governance and sustainability factors that KAR believes could influence risks and rewards related to a company's sources of competitive advantage as an element of KAR's investment research and decision-making processes.
+However, such governance and sustainability factors are not by themselves determinative to an investment decision.
+KAR's investment team uses a proprietary governance and sustainability ratings framework to generate governance and sustainability scores for businesses in KAR's investment portfolios.
+KAR refers to the Sustainable Accounting Standards Board ("SASB") general issue categories as a guide for identifying industry-level material factors included in these ratings, but does not apply universal sustainability criteria for all investments.
+Instead, KAR prefers to rely on its own company-specific assessment in analyzing issue materiality.
+KAR assesses its holdings based on these key issues, along with any other financially material sustainability factors, and assigns a rating that is updated at least once per year, or more frequently should a material event occur which could have an impact on KAR's investment thesis.
 This rating is taken into account similar to any other investment risk and opportunity pertaining to a business.
 To conduct such analysis, KAR uses data from outside sources as supplemental to its own proprietary process.
 Such data can be adjusted by KAR's investment team where inaccuracies are found through additional research.